noynaert/csc346handouts/00_Getting_Started/00_060_Pojo_and_Java_Beans.md

   * static and final
 * There are getters and setters for all fields.
 (In some cases a setter may do nothing, but there still needs to be a setter)
 * There is a default or no-Arg constructor
 * Serializable.
 Originally a Bean had to to implement the serializable interface.
 But in recent versions of Java the serializable interface has no functionality.
-Therefore many Java Beans do not implement a serializable interface.
+Therefore many Java Beans do not have to implement a serializable interface.

 ## Serializable Interface.